iliakan/javascript-tutorial/1-js/03-code-quality/05-testing-mocha/article.md

 For instance, we're creating a function `f`.
 Wrote some code, testing: `f(1)` works, but `f(2)` doesn't work.
 We fix the code and now `f(2)` works.
 Looks complete?
 But we forgot to re-test `f(1)`.
 That may lead to an error.

 That's very typical.
 When we develop something, we keep a lot of possible use cases and mind.
-But it's hard to expect from programmer to check all of them manually after every change.
+But it's hard to expect from a programmer to check all of them manually after every change.
 So it becomes easy to fix one thing and break another one.

 **Automated testing means that tests are written separately, in addition to the code.
 They can be executed easily and check all the main use cases.**